creativescala/creative-scala/src/pages/fractals/auxillary-parameter.md

 ```

 We've seen how to use structural recursion over the natural numbers to write a number of interesting programs.
-In this section we're going to see an extension that allows us to write more complex programs using *auxiliary parameters*.
+In this section we're going to learn how *auxillary parameters* allow us to write more complex programs.
 An auxiliary parameter is just an additional parameter to our method that allows us to pass extra information down the recursive call.

 For example, imagine creating the picture in [@fig:recursion:growing-boxes], which shows a line of boxes that grow in size as we move along the line.